 I know that many of you can relate to this next one.
 It’s something I still struggle with, big time.
 I have a long history of not of saying no when I need to and instead turning my life into a constipated pretzel with an automatic yes response.

 I’ve said yes when I should have said no because…

 - I want everyone to be happy.

 - I underestimate how long projects will take, and I fail to prioritize my time.

 - I forget that my needs matter—that I matter as much as the other person.

 Saying yes can feel good, and often comes from a positive place.
 It means we care about other people, want to do good things and spread happiness in the world.
 It means we’re optimistic and believe in our abilities.
 Sadly, though, few of us can make every dream match the reality of only 24 hours in a day.
-As my brilliant bestie Marie Forleo reminded us recently, get on the “No Train,” choo choo!
+As my brilliant bestie Marie Forleo has said, “Get on the No Train,” choo choo!
 While this may seem like obvious advice, how often are we consistent No Train conductors?

 Think about my example.
 Mindlessly agreeing may temporarily avoid discomfort, but it’s often short-sighted and even lazy.
 Instead of setting a boundary, we slip into “yes” amnesia, forgetting we’ve been here before.
 In this delusional state, there’s unlimited time, superhuman energy and a gaggle of soul-nannies who keep us fed, bathed and exercised.
-Sober up!
+Sober up, dear one!
+(I’m speaking to myself too.)
 Splash yourself with cold water and (gently) slap your cheek.
 If you’re worried about scarcity, let that go.
 Offers and opportunities will continue.

 Remember that every unwanted yes takes you one step further from freedom, well-being, and time with yourself and loved ones.
 And every no leaves room for something glorious.